 If a second, intact membrane element has also been provided, then the cleaning regimen identified in the laboratory study is tested on our full scale OSCAR cleaning skid or full module.
 Pre-test and post-test data validates the effectiveness of the chemistry and procedures.

 A thorough and up-to-date water analysis is a critical aspect in selecting a targeted and properly-dosed antiscalant product for reverse osmosis (RO) or nanofiltration (NF) systems of any size and water quality.
 Selective ions must be tested in the feed water in order to predict the scale/fouling potential in the system.
 The specific ions tested are then entered into the Avista Advisor Projection software where recovery rates, antiscalant selection, dose rates and potential scales/foulants are determined.

 The MMF Filtration Study helps determine the most efficient and cost-effective dosage of RoQuest® coagulant for site-specific feedwaters.
 The MMF Laboratory Analysis uses particle counts, zeta potential, and turbidity to characterize a water sample for colloids and silt and determine its fouling potential.
 The analysis can be done on feedwater or filtrate to gain a better understanding of the foulant parameters.

 To assist you in identifying site-specific foulants, we offer Membrane Autopsies.
-Our Autopsies include Chromatic Elemental Imaging (CEI), an innovative technology first introduced by Avista that can identify the location and relative concentration of elements in a membrane fiber sample.
+Our Autopsies include Chromatic Elemental Imagingsm (CEI), an innovative technology first introduced by Avista that can identify the location and relative concentration of elements in a membrane fiber sample.